-- 8. Loss of Instructional Time: Loss of instructional time during any portion of a class period or school day due to not being in attendance.
-Includes tardy to school and/or leaving before the end of the school day - Student absences must not exceed six unexcused days per year.
-Consequences: Noncompliance will result in the filing of educational neglect papers with Juvenile Court.
+- A habitually truant student may only participate in extra-curricular or co-curricular activities if the Student is doing so in accordance with a plan that meets the requirements for a Student Attendance Plan as described below (even if the student is beyond grade 6), after one month of attendance without any unexcused absences, and in accordance with a Student's IEP. - 8.
+Loss of Instructional Time: - Loss of instructional time during any portion of a class period or school day due to not being in attendance.
+Includes tardy to school and/or leaving before the end of the school day - 9.
+Student absences must not exceed six unexcused days per year. - Consequences: Noncompliance will result in the filing of educational neglect papers with Juvenile Court.
 On the eighteenth tardy and/or early departure, a legal notice will be served.